-If we give AAC learners quick access to these core words, we’re providing them with a powerful and flexible tool to communicate whatever they want to say.
+If we give Augmentative and Alternative Communication (AAC) learners quick access to these core words, we’re providing them with a powerful and flexible tool to communicate whatever they want to say.
 Rather than relying on preprogrammed sentences or phrases such as “I want” and “I see”, they can choose from a relatively small set of words to create their own sentences, express ideas, and work on grammar.
 Rather than only making choices from photos of objects, they can learn to communicate for a wide variety of reasons.
 Rather than learning new curriculum words for each new lesson, they can build their language skills by using a consistent set of flexible words to answer questions about curriculum topics.

 Don’t forget fringe words and the alphabet!